-For the first to third requirements, in addition to the previously discussed material, we offer data presented in Table 1.
-The data has been extracted from the available literature and as of 2017 is exhaustive.
+With respect to the first to third tendencies, in addition to the previously discussed material, we offer the data presented in Table 1.
+The data has been extracted from the available literature and as of 2019 is exhaustive.
 All of the compounds listed are representative members of their respective chemical groups.
 Gadusol is used instead of the more relevant compound 4-deoxygadusol because of lack of available data on 4-deoxygadusol and because of their chemical relatedness with similar spectroscopic properties (Losantos et al., 2015a, 2015b).
-The $\lambda_{max}$ and $\varepsilon$ values of gadusol in water are pH-dependent: 268 nm at pH $<$ 7 and 296 nm at pH $\geq$ 7 (Losantos et al., 2015a), and in Table 1 we use the values for acidic pH, having in mind that the Archean seawater was probably slightly acidic with pH $\sim$ 6.5 (Holland, 2003).
-All absorption peaks and attenuation coefficients below about 220 nm, we believe, are due to the ionization of the molecules, a process which could destroy them.
-Photon dissipation is not through a conical intersection at these very short wavelengths and this is why they are omitted from Table 1 and Fig. 5.
+The $\lambda_{max}$ and $\varepsilon$ values of gadusol in water are pH-dependent: 268 nm at pH $<$ 7 and 296 nm at pH $\geq$ 7 (Losantos et al., 2015a), and in Table 1 we use the values for acidic pH, considering that the Archean seawater was probably slightly acidic with pH $\sim$ 6.5 (Holland, 2003).
+Absorption peaks and extinction coefficients below about 220 nm, we believe, are due to the ionization of the molecules, a process which could destroy them.
+Photon dissipation is not through a conical intersection at these very short wavelengths and for this reason they are omitted from Table 1 and Fig. 5.

-It is our hope that future experiments and studies into the nature and properties of these bio-pigments will help complete all of the data missing from the table.
-However, even with the limited data available and presented in this article, a trend compatible with our conjecture is evident.
+It is our hope that future experiments and studies into the nature and properties of these bio-pigments will help complete Table 1.
+However, even with the limited data available, presented in this article, a trend compatible with our conjecture is evident.